 Urban Innovative Actions (UIA) and URBACT are joining forces on housing!

-Throughout 2020, UIA and URBACT will be exploring how cities can design housing policies and practical solutions to implement the right to housing, together with Antwerp (BE), Athens (EL), Barcelona (ES), Brussels Capital Region (BE), Budapest (HU), Chemnitz (DE), Ghent (BE), Lyon Metropole (FR), Mataró (ES), Nantes (FR) and Thessaloniki (EL).
+Throughout 2020, UIA and URBACT have explored how cities can design housing policies and practical solutions to implement the right to housing.

-We will be collecting stories and concrete examples from European cities already implementing the right to housing that others can take inspiration from.
+We have collected stories and concrete examples from European cities already implementing the right to housing that others can take inspiration from.